bh1nsn/ESP32-Remote-Rotor-Control/README.md

 # ESP32-Remote-Rotor-Control
 This add on can be used either stand alone, or as a wintest rotor interface.
+I have build it to control the digital rotor as developped by Marco, PE1BR for the VERON VRZA group here in the East of the Netherlands
 It is work in progress.

 The hardware you need is an ESP32 Wrover, and a relay board.
 I used the HL-525 from Reichelt (or AliExpress) https://www.reichelt.nl/ontwikkelaarsraden-relaismodule-2-kanaals-5-v-srd-05vdc-sl-debo-relais-2ch-p242810.html?PROVID=2788&gclid=CjwKCAjw26H3BRB2EiwAy32zhU72tswg4FBrAR0KWsQmJR1nNtFcYFlWGHHX8jrAQR5pAAK0ftkyDBoCavoQAvD_BwE&&r=1